 Download Natural Earth GIS Data

-Because time is valuable for all of us, Natural Earth gives a quick start map layout file – ArcMap MXD and QGIS QGS file.
+Because time is valuable for all of us, Natural Earth gives a quick start map layout file as an ArcMap MXD and QGIS QGS file.

 But keep in mind that the quick start maps don’t come with all the data available.
 You can sift through all the freely available data to really add more value to your map.

-The best thing of all is that Natural Earth data is public domain.
+The best thing of all is that Natural Earth data is all in the public domain.
 The authors give permission to modify, disseminate and use the data in any manner.
-(With that said, users are always welcome to cite the source of the data.)

 This public domain map data was created by a group of volunteers and is supported by the North American Cartographic Information Society (NACIS).

 You will find a range of vector data specifically for different map scales.

 For example, it includes the following cultural features:

 - Administrative boundary lines (countries, states, provinces, populated places, urban areas, and disputed areas)

 - Transportation (airports, roads, railways, and sea ports)